Gojogourav/Password_Generator/README.md

 # Password_Generator
--this is a simple password generator made using tailwindcss, react, javascript
+- this is a simple password generator made using tailwindcss, react, javascript